ddanny165/UrbanRanking-Telegram-Bot/README.md

 - All the names of cities for which a user received a review are stored in the database.
 Each user has their own list.
-The ***/getsavedlist*** command helps you to get your own list of all saved cities.
+The ***/getsavedlist*** command helps you to get your list of all saved cities.

 ![/GETSAVEDLIST](https://github.com/ddanny165/pictures/blob/main/ins7.jpg)